-People with diabetes are more likely to have conditions that raise the risk of heart disease, including high blood pressure, too much LDL cholesterol, and high triglycerides.
+People with diabetes are more likely to have conditions that increase the risk of heart disease, including high blood pressure, LDL cholesterol and triglyceride levels.

-Over time, high blood sugar also damages blood vessels and nerves that control the heart.
+Over time, high blood sugar also damages the blood vessels and nerves that control the heart.

 Does diabetes cause kidney disease?

 Diabetes is the leading cause of kidney disease in Canada.
 Up to 50% of people with diabetes will have signs of kidney damage in their lifetime.

 Last updated: Oct 5, 2023